SAHUBALI00/RTC-driver-stm32f103xx/README.md

 🚀 Overview
 The goal of this project was to implement a robust I2C interface from scratch.
 By manipulating the STM32 registers directly, this driver provides an efficient way to keep track of time in embedded applications.
 The development process involved deep-dive signal analysis to ensure protocol timing accuracy.
-Gemini said
-To make your GitHub repository look professional, a well-structured README.md is essential.
-It serves as the "face" of your project, explaining not just what the code does, but how you solved the engineering challenges behind it.

-Here is a complete, copy-paste-ready README.md for your project.

-STM32 Bare-Metal I2C Driver for DS1307 RTC
-A lightweight, register-level C driver for the DS1307 Real-Time Clock, developed for the STM32F103 "Blue Pill."
-This project demonstrates low-level I2C communication without the use of HAL or Standard Peripheral Libraries.

-🚀 Overview
-The goal of this project was to implement a robust I2C interface from scratch.
-By manipulating the STM32 registers directly, this driver provides an efficient way to keep track of time in embedded applications.
-The development process involved deep-dive signal analysis to ensure protocol timing accuracy.